Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: The contract of shared-indexation CDC funds

-In this section, we describe in precise mathematical terms the operation of what we call shared-indexation CDC funds.
-Some aspects of the operation are common to both single- and multi-employer funds and we describe these first.
-We then explain the different approaches taken in the single- and multi-employer cases.
+In this section, we detail the contractual aspects of shared-indexation CDC funds.
+The aspects of their operation which are common to both flat- and dynamic-accrual funds, namely the annual indexation of accrued pensions are described first.
+We then explain the different approaches taken in the flat- and dynamic-accrual CDC funds to the accrual of benefits.
+In Appendix \ref{sec:regulations}, we explain briefly how our description of CDC funds corresponds to the UK regulations.

-We assume there are $M$ distinct types of individual in the CDC fund: possibly of different ages, employers, or other demographic factors.
-At any time, $t$, ($t \in {\mathbb Z}_{\geq 0}$) each type of individual $\xi$ ($0\leq \xi \leq M-1$) has accrued a nominal benefit amount $B^{\xi,\cum}_t$.
-Individuals of type $\xi$ who have retired will receive this as their pension in year $t$, but for individuals who have not yet retired it represents their currently accrued entitlement.
-We write ${\mathbf 1}^{R,\xi}_t$ to be the indicator function taking the value $1$ if individuals of type $\xi$ have retired at time $t$ and $0$ otherwise.
-So the pension received by individuals of type $\xi$ is ${\mathbf 1}^{R,\xi}_t B^{\xi,\cum}_t$.
-The initial entitlements satisfy for all $\xi$.

-Each year, a {\em prevailing indexation level} is selected, the aim being to increase all benefit entitlements at this level of indexation.
-We will write this indexation level as $h^n_t=(1 + h_t)(1+ i_t)-1 \approx 1 + i_t + h_t$ where $i_t$ represents CPI growth.
-We will call $h_t$ the {\em indexation above inflation}.
-The scheme is designed to target a specific level for the indexation above inflation, say $h_t \approx 1\%$ and hence $h^n_t \approx \mathrm{CPI} + 1\%$.

-However, it will not always be possible to apply reasonable levels of indexation, so each year one also defines a bonus/benefit-cut level of $\theta_t$.
-The intention is that in normal years $\theta_t=1$, indicating no bonus or benefit cut, but if assets and liabilities become too mismatched, benefit cuts or bonuses may be awarded.
-An individual's benefit entitlement before new contributions are added is given by

-Write $A_{t-}$ for the value of assets at time $t$ before new contributions are added or benefit payments are made.
-The growth rate $h_t$ is selected to ensure that a central estimate of the future liabilities matches the value of $A_{t-}$, as we will now explain in detail.

-We write $p^\xi(t_1,\ell)$ for the probability of an individual of type $\xi$ surviving to time $t_1+\ell$ given that they are alive at time $t_1$.
-Each type of individual $\xi$, has an associated investment strategy that determines what proportion of their investments they will place in risky assets.
-This gives rise to an associated discount rate $P^\xi(t_1,\ell)$ which can be used in a central-estimate pricing methodology to calculate the value at time $t_1$ of payments that will be received at $t_1+\ell$.
-The investment strategy of the fund as a whole will be a liability-weighted combination of the investment strategies for each individual.
-At each time point $t$, we have a projection $i(t,\ell)$ for CPI at the future time-point $t+\ell$.
-We write $N^\xi_t$ for the number of surviving individuals in the fund of type $\xi$ at time $t$, all of whom receive a pension that year.